Guest blog by Helena McAleer, Landlord

 So, your letting agent told you renting your property to people on DSS is a bad idea?

 If your letting agent has advised you against letting your property to a claimant of housing benefit, then they are wrong.
-This is discrimination and it’s illegal.
-In court, the responsibility falls at the feet of the landlord, who, as recent cases show, could be on the receiving end of an eye-watering £13,000 bill.
+As a recent landmark court ruling on ‘no DSS’ has confirmed, this is unlawful discrimination.
+In court, the responsibility falls at the feet of the landlord, who, as recent cases show, could be on the receiving end of an eye-watering bill.

 I’d encourage you to check that your letting agent isn’t discriminating in your name – click here to check with your agent.

 After moving from Belfast to London for work, I was forced to let my house out when I lost a lot of money on it in the recession, which left me in a very difficult and extremely stressful position.
 It was my home for many years and I was very precious about it, plus it was not for me to make money on, so renting it out to anyone was a big deal for me.

 The letting agents I spoke to at the time recommended that I don’t accept anyone on DSS as it was very risky, they had a bad reputation, couldn’t be trusted.
 The list of reasons cited was endless.
 It turns out my experience was not a one-off either.
 1 in 5 of all landlords with a ‘no DSS’ policy say it is because of letting agent advice.

 However, if I had turned down anyone on the grounds of them receiving housing benefit, I could have had legal action brought against me and been ordered to pay thousands of pounds in compensation.
 Rosie, Emma, Amanda, Jelena, Hayley and Jane are all housing benefit claimants who recently brought legal cases against the landlords and letting agents that refused them a place to live on these grounds.